wundertax/javascript-kata/README.md

    If you want to code the entire time, take a break or a cigaret - it’s up to you.

 2. There is no complete or incomplete, most likely it'll be impossible to close all the tasks in the first run (that's the point of kata as a type of practice).
 Keep in mind following priorities though:
-   1. __Code quality and structure__
+   1. __Code quality and structure__.
-   2. Functionality
+   2. Functionality.
-   3. UI/UX
+   3. UI/UX.

 4. This is a real world situation.
 You are allowed to consult the Internet, use every library you want, call a friend...
    **BUT:** You are NOT allowed to do pair programming.
-   **AND** If you have already done this kata before to have a look at your previous implementation.
+   **AND:** If you have already done this kata before to have a look at your previous implementation.

 5. Given resources:
    * [`authors.csv`](data/authors.csv): Contains authors with its `email`, `firstName` and `lastName`.